 To book Tim Peake CMG please contact your JLA Agent.

-Tim Peake was the European Space Agency’s first British astronaut to travel to the International Space Station.
+Tim Peake was the European Space Agency’s (ESA) first British astronaut to travel to the International Space Station.
 Previously an Army Air Corp officer and test pilot, his work on the ISS and active engagement with the public back on Earth has made him a household name and role model to millions.
+After stepping down from the active ESA astronaut corps to assume an ambassadorial role, Tim has announced he will come out of retirement to lead the UK’s first astronaut mission.

-In speeches Tim looks at everything from the future of spaceflight to the lessons he’s learnt about leadership and teamwork.
-He discusses control, risk, decision-making and performing in high-pressured environments.
-He considers the concept of ‘followership’, where individual skills and goals take second place to supporting the group leader.
-He touches on the demands this places on two-way communication, problem solving, and the importance of understanding everyone’s role and strengths in order to be an asset to the team and to the leader.
-Tim also shares his thoughts on the future of medicine, science and space research; what it feels like to look down on earth and see its extraordinary beauty and fragility; how technology can both empower and threaten; and various astronaut anecdotes, from space docking dilemmas to what happens when you think a UFO is heading towards you.
+In speeches, Tim looks at everything from the future of spaceflight to the lessons he’s learnt about leadership and teamwork.
+He discusses control, risk, decision-making and performing in high-pressured environments and considers the concept of ‘followership’, where individual skills and goals take second place to supporting the group leader.
+He touches on the demands this can place on two-way communication, problem solving, and the importance of understanding everyone’s role and strengths to be an asset to the team and to the leader.
+Tim also shares his thoughts on the future of medicine, science, and space research, as well as anedcotes from his work as an astronaut, from what it feels like to look down on earth and see its extraordinary beauty and fragility, to what happens when you think a UFO is heading towards you.

 JLA Speakers Breakfast